Improving Automated Driving through POMDP Planning with Human Internal States: Results

 \section{Results}

 The computational results from this study are designed to meet the two goals of 1) quantifying the size of the gap between the baseline control algorithm and the maximum potential lane change performance and 2) showing which cases internal state estimation and POMDP planning can approach the upper bound on performance.

 Experiments are carried out in three scenarios, each with a different distribution of internal states.
 In each of these scenarios, each of the approaches described in \cref{sec:approaches} are compared with an approximate upper performance bound obtained by planning with perfect knowledge of the behavior models.
+Initial scenes for the simulations are generated by beginning a simulation with only the \av{} on the road section and then simulating 200 steps to allow other vehicles to accumulate.
 The open source code for these experiments can be found at \url{https://github.com/sisl/Multilane.jl/tree/master/thesis}.